-At some point, you and your healthcare provider may decide to change your HIV treatment plan.
-Two of the most common reasons for doing that are drug toxicity and regimen failure.
+At some point, you and your health care provider may decide to change your HIV treatment plan.
+Two of the most common reasons for making changes are drug toxicity and regimen failure.
 Drug toxicity means that your HIV medications cause side effects that make it difficult for you to continue taking them.
 Regimen failure means that the medications are not working well enough to control the HIV in your body.
-Regimen failure can result from poor overall health, poor treatment adherence, drug resistance, alcohol or substance use, or medical conditions or illnesses other than HIV infection.
+Regimen failure is often caused by poor overall health or poor treatment adherence, which can lead to drug resistance.
+Another reason for possibly changing your HIV drug regimen is pregnancy.

-If your healthcare provider wants to change your treatment plan, you should discuss the reasons for changing, and discuss:
+If you or your health care provider want to change your treatment plan, you should talk about the reasons for changing, and discuss:

 - HIV medications you have taken before

 - Problems you have had adhering to your medications in the past